This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Nestled among the rugged peaks of the Dolomites, the Seceda Ridgeline captivates those willing to hike up the steep trail.
 This hike offers one of the most beautiful views in Val Gardena, Italy.
 This was one of my favorite hikes during our trip to the Dolomites mountain range.
 My favorite part is that the peaks look a little unassuming during the hike, so only those who make it all the way enjoy these dramatic cliff views.

 If you are planning a trip to Northern Italy, then make sure to check out the post below.
+I have also linked my weekend in the Dolomites itinerary for the perfect 3-day stay in the Dolomites!

 Read more: One Week in Northern Italy